https://skyscanner.pxf.io/c/4123411/1099829/13416?associateid=AFF_TRA_19354_00001

 Peek into ‘King’s Landing’: Game of Thrones Tour

-What sets these tours apart are the behind-the-scenes stories shared by local guides, some of whom worked as extras on the show.
+What sets these tours apart are the behind the scenes stories shared by local guides, some of whom worked as extras on the show.

 Many tours include props or costumes for fun photo opportunities.